 Q: How are board members recognized for completing the CBM Program?

 A: CBM recipients receive a CBM plaque and pin along with a press release announcing their achievement.
+They are also permitted to add the FSBA CBM logo to their email signature.
+Note: They must retain their distinction to continue using the CBM logo.

 Q: Does the FSBA Office provide a copy of the press release to the recipient of the CBM distinction?